UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

 Trajectory representation learning often requires substantial amounts of trajectory data to work well.
 However, sufficient data is not always readily available.
 Data augmentation addresses this shortage by artificially increasing the cardinality of a dataset.
-This process involves generating new data points from existing ones, either by perturbing the data or using deep learning models to create new data in the latent space of the original data.
+This process involves generating new data points from existing ones by perturbing the data.
+On the other hand, augmentation can also be used to create multiple views of a trajectory to support contrastive learning or the training of robust embeddings.
+Five types of augmentation operations are implemented in UniTE: noise addition, spline interpolation, dropout, resampling, and simplification.